Dreams (1990 film): Home media

-Critical reception
+Critical response

 Vincent Canby of The New York Times gave the film a mostly positive review, writing: "It's something altogether new for Kurosawa, a collection of short, sometimes fragmentary films that are less like dreams than fairy tales of past, present and future.
 The magical and mysterious are mixed with the practical, funny and polemical."

 The Encyclopedia of International Film praised Kurosawa in relation to Dreams as having "long been a master of complex narrative.
 Now he wants to tell what he does."
 It praised the editing and staging in the film as "hypnotically [serene]", and called Dreams "one of the most lucid dreamworks ever placed on film."

 Donald Richie and Joan Mellen wrote of the film and of Kurosawa: "Beyond himself, he is beautiful because the beauty is in the attitude of the director.
 This is evident not only in the didactic approach, but also in the whole slowness, in the quantity of respect and in the enormous, insolent security of the work.
 That a director in 1990 could be so strong, so serious, so moral and so hopeful, is already beautiful."

 On Rotten Tomatoes, the film has an approval rating of 67% based on 30 reviews, with an average rating of 6.60/10.
 The site's critics' consensus reads: "This late-career anthology by Akira Kurosawa often confirms that Dreams are more interesting to the dreamer than their audience, but the directorial master still delivers opulent visions with a generous dose of heart."